Do You Have Prosopagnosia, Trouble Recognizing People?

 - Did someone you met once before not know who you were?

 I have always had difficulty remembering people's faces after meeting them the first time.
-After researching the condition, I learned that I have mild face blindness.
+After researching the condition, I learned that I have Prosopagnosia.
 This article will help you understand it better—and even learn how to deal with it.

 What Causes Face Blindness?

 - Face blindness can be inherited, which is known as Congenital Prosopagnosia.